-1. Include information about the SCAA and its services in your syllabus, on Blackboard, and in your class announcements.
+1. Include information about the SCAA and its services in your syllabus, on Blackboard or Canvas, and in your class announcements.

-Essential information includes our hours, our location in the upper mall of the library, and our contact information such as our phone number, website, etc. Boiler plate language that you can add to your syllabus is available at the bottom of this page.
+Essential information includes our hours, our location on the Third Floor of the CORE Building, and our contact information such as our phone number, website, etc. Sample syllabus language is available at the bottom of this webpage.

 The SCAA also has two in-class presentation options:

 - Ambassador Appearance/Resource Overview (10-15 minutes): This is a brief appearance in which ambassadors introduce themselves, describe the role they play within the Library/SCAA, and what services are available (handouts provided).
 The Ambassador Appearance is a great way for your students to see peer educators in a way that demystifies the need for help.

 - Library/SCAA Overview + Resource Workshop (30-45 minutes): This type of visit provides a more thorough overview of services and resources and is co-facilitated by Librarians and/or the SCAA Director and/or student ambassadors.
 In this format, an active learning activity is woven in, and students have more time to ask questions.

 You can request an in-class presentation using this form.

 3. Ask students to reflect, develop questions, and prepare before they use one of SCAA’s services for help.